michaeljstutz/node-data-migrator/README.md

 ###<a name="addNormalizer"></a>addNormalizer(params)

 Adds new normalizer(s) to the private normalizers object.
-This allows the use of key based string referances in the addPath functions.
+This allows the use of key based string references in the addPath functions.

 **Since**